vvvvrzl/vvvvrzl/README.md

  # $\color{green}{\text{im so green}}$

- 14 turning 15 on october , billingual , genderfluid <—
+ 14 turning 15 on october , billingual , genderfluid <— afab

  INFO : i’m kind of awkward, sometimes i just dont know what to say, sometimes i just dont feel like talking a lot! i overthink a lot as well (im WORKING ON IT TRUST) and i think i get comfortable very easily, PRETTY PLEASE tell me if i do or say something that upsets you,